 Temporary Event Notices

-If you wish to hold an occasional event you must give a temporary event notice (TEN) to us no later than ten clear working days before the event.
-The process of applying is formally known as 'serving' a Temporary Event Notice.
+To hold an occasional event in our area you may be required to submit a temporary event notice (TEN) to us formally known as 'serving' a Temporary Event Notice.

-If the premises where the event is to be held is in areas governed by two or more local authorities an application must be made to each.
+If the premises where the event is to be held sits in areas governed by two or more local authorities an application must be made to each of them.

 Activities where a TEN is required include :